-ASML defines conduct risk as being the risk that its customers are not treated fairly at all times and has in place a mechanism for identifying, monitoring, reporting and mitigating its exposure to conduct related issues.
+ASML defines conduct risk as any activities undertaken by the business that give rise to poor customer outcomes and has in place a mechanism for identifying, monitoring, reporting and mitigating its exposure to conduct related issues.
 This includes monitoring and reporting on a wide range of conduct management information and risk appetite metrics to the ASML board, risk framework and compliance committee and product oversight group.